slub/ocrd_kitodo/docs/setup/running.md

 ## Pulling

-To pull the last service images
+To pull the latest prebuilt Docker images for all services

     make pull